 I am from Poland, a country where diversity didn’t exist at the time when I was a child.
 Actually, I didn’t even know anyone from abroad.
-Now it is different, but still, you won’t see any black man on the streets of my town.
-It’s quite funny because I moved to a country where 190 different nationalities live together and for me, it’s a great experience.
-Life is about learning and with that amount of different people, religion, perspective, values, languages I grow tremendously!
+Now it is different, but still, you won’t see any foreigners on the streets of my town.
+It’s quite funny because I moved to a country where 190 different nationalities live together, it’s a great experience.
+Life is about learning and with that amount of different people, religion, perspective, values, languages we grow together!
 Sometimes it makes me feel stupid when people say they are from countries I can not even find on the map, but living with so many different people is priceless.
 It gives you

 If you are a tourist or an expat or anyone who would like to meet internationals I encourage you to check some events on MeetUp.
 It’s full of international groups, initiatives, and meetings.

 2. Houses in Amsterdam are very narrow because they used to be taxed by the width of the front elevation.

 Architecture in Amsterdam is one of the kind and I just love to walk around or ride my bike, stop sometimes to enjoy a cup of coffee and breath atmosphere of this beautiful city.
 Each and every house in Amsterdam look different, you can see that they have a different style, height or color.

 Houses in Amsterdam are very narrow and you don’t wanna know how the staircase looks like.
 The narrowest houses in Amsterdam are around 2 meters in width, they look cool and they are amazing spots to take some photos.

 - Singel 7,